zeruhur/loner/index.md

 > **Nemesis**: The Naturalist Order
 > **Luck**: 6

 Everything else in the game is a "character".
-The are living (the Non-Playing Characters) and inanimate characters (as vehicles and crafts).
-Inanimate characters do not have goal, motive or nemesis.
+The are the living (the Non-Playing Characters), and inanimate characters (such as vehicles and crafts).
+Inanimate characters do not have goal, motive or a nemesis.

 **Example**
 > **The Century Skylark** Spacecraft in bad shape.
 Hyperjump Drive, Camouflage Circuits, Midlife Courier.